Let Me Take You Dancing

 Comments:

+Every once in a while I have a great idea.
+Unfortunately this photo wasn't one of them!
 For promotional purposes early in our songwriting career I thought it would be cool to have a photo with Bryan in the foreground and me as "the guy in the background".
 When I look at it now, I appear to be a 10-inch midget!
+Bad ides aside, the photo was beautifully captured by our friend Denise Grant in Vancouver's historic water-front train station, now the "SeaBus" terminal.

-"Let Me Take You Dancing" was completed in the first week or two after meeting Bryan in January 1978.
+"Let Me Take You Dancing" was the first solo recording by Bryan Adams, age 18 and was completed in the first week or two after meeting Bryan in January 1978.
 It started as a Robbie King-inspired piano riff I’d written on my parents' piano during Christmas holidays, 1977.
 Bryan helped turn the riff into a song.

-It didn't help that "Let Me Take You Dancing" was sped up during the re-mix to achieve the mandated magic Disco tempo of 120 beats-per-minute, making Bryan sound like a chipmunk on helium!
+The track was sped up during the re-mix to achieve the mandated magic Disco tempo of 120 beats-per-minute, making Bryan sound like a chipmunk on helium!

 Nearly 20 years later, in 1997, Howard Stern played "Let Me Take You Dancing" on his radio show, offering $500 to anyone who could name the recording artist.